-SR30-M2-D1 measures the solar radiation received by a plane surface from a $180\,^{\circ}$ field of view angle.
+SR30-M2-D1 measures the solar radiation received by a plane surface from a $180\,^\circ$ field of view angle.
 This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
 SR30 offers irradiance in W/m2 as a digital output.
 SR30-M2-D1 must be used in combination with a suitable power supply and a data acquisition system which uses the Modbus RTU communication protocol over an RS-485 connection.
-When operated in one of the valid operating modes, the instrument is classified as spectrally flat Class A according to ISO 9060 and compliant with IEC 61724-1 requirements for use in Class A monitoring systems.
+When operated within rated operating conditions and in one of the valid operating modes, the instrument is classified as spectrally flat Class A according to ISO 9060 and compliant with IEC 61724-1 requirements for use in Class A monitoring systems.
+The instrument should be used in accordance with the recommended practices of ISO, IEC, WMO and ASTM.